PratikAlanse/ETL_Automated_Pipeline/README.md

 Hive can provide SQL like queries on data and finally from Hive data in exported to local file system (hive_export directory).
 All this is automated by Airflow.

+Files Discription:
+notebook.py : Transformation and loading
+csv_export.hive : Hive script for exporting data into local hadoop_ingest.sh : shell script , it will upload data to hdfs hadoo_clear.sh : it will remove raw data from hadoop once it is loaded into spark

           +--------------------+
           | data_ingest/ (new) |
           +--------+-----------+